-- 40. The council will endeavour to assess the contributions on a development's first application for consent or connection authorisation.
-It may re-calculate a development for contributions on any subsequent application in relation to the same development. - 41.
-If for any reason the council does not assess development contributions on an earlier application for consent or authorisation, it may assess development contributions on a subsequent application for the same development project.
+- 40. The council will endeavour to assess the contributions on a development's first application for consent or connection authorisation, it may re-calculate a development for contributions on any subsequent application in relation to the same development. - 41.
+If the council does not assess development contributions on an earlier application for consent or authorisation, it may assess development contributions on a subsequent application for the same development project.